 Doha - Qatar.

-The above part of my post is about the tomb of Mirza and Sahiban, which I visited about two years ago.
-In the meanwhile, I came to know that the mosque where they studied in their childhood, and where this all trouble started, still exists.
-I was skeptical about the veracity of this piece of information.
-There was just one way to prove it right or wrong.
-So one fine spring morning of 22 March 2016, I set from my base camp at Sargodha and in two and half an hour reached there.
-My uncle Sahibazada Riaz was accompanying with me.
-He is still more active than I am and often joins me on such kind of adventures.
-Which are not easy on 1990 model Khyber.
+The above part of my post was about the tomb of Mirza and Sahiban, which I visited about two years ago.
+In the meantime, I came to know that the mosque where they studied during their childhood—and where this entire love story began, still exists.
+I was skeptical about the authenticity of this information.
+There was only one way to confirm it: visit the place myself.

-The mosque is no longer in use and as can be seen in the pictures, is in need of urgent repair.
-Though I am not surprised at all.
-But don't you think that such a beautiful mosque, having great historic and cultural value, has totally been abandoned by all.
-You all are welcome to add something on this subject.
+The mosque is no longer in use and, as can be seen in the pictures, is in urgent need of repair.
+Sadly, I’m not surprised.
+But still, one cannot help but feel disappointed that such a beautiful mosque, bearing deep historical and cultural significance, has been completely abandoned.
+A place where one of Punjab’s most iconic love stories began now stands in silence, neglected by all.

 Tariq Amir